oracle/opengrok/README.txt

     This message can delete some already published information in the web application.
     Use tags to restrict the deletion only to specific projects.
+3) StatsMessage (stats)
+    This message is designed to retrieve some information from the web application.

+    The purpose of the message is specified in the text field as one of:
+        - "reload"  the application reloads the statistics file and returns the loaded statistics
+        - "clean"   the application cleans its current statistics and returns the empty statistics
+        - "get"     the application returns current statistics
+        - otherwise the application returns current statistics

 4. OpenGrok install
 -----------------